nufuturo-ufcg/NuAppFirewall-catalog/README.md

     **Note that the `-b` and/or `--port-blocking` flag can be used in combination with either `-i` or `-r` to apply block rules to the generated catalog.**

-6. **Output in .plist Format**: To generate a `.plist` output instead of JSON the script provides two options:
+6. **Output in .plist format**: To generate a `.plist` output instead of JSON the script provides two options:

     **--plist**: To generate a binary plist output:
     ```bash